Powerlearnproject/se-assignment-2-introduction-to-software-engineering-colly00/README.md

 Explain the concept of modularity in software design.
 How does it improve maintainability and scalability of software systems?
 Testing in Software Engineering:
 It facilitates easier management and understanding of complex systems by breaking them down into digestible parts Describe the different levels of software testing (unit testing, integration testing, system testing, acceptance testing).
-Why is testing crucial in software development?
-Version Control Systems:
-Unit Testing, System Testing, Integration Testing, and Acceptance Testing.
+Why is testing crucial in software development?Unit Testing, System Testing, Integration Testing, and Acceptance Testing.
 Every testing level is crucial testing for software testing but these four levels of testing are crucial testing for software engineering
+Version Control System:
 What are version control systems, and why are they important in software development?
 Give examples of popular version control systems and their features.
 Software Project Management:
 Version control systems are software tools that help software teams manage changes to source code over time.
 As development environments have accelerated, version control systems help software teams work faster and smarter.